By Natalia Klimczak

 By the decree of Constantine, Christianity became the official religion of Rome in 324.
 However, did he really become a true Christian, or was he just seeking the support of powerful bishops for political purposes?

-The Christian Emperor of Rome
+Constantine – the Christian Emperor of Rome?

 In the group of his closest advisers there were bishops such as Hosius, Lactantius, and Eusebius of Caesarea.
 He appointed the group of converted Christians to high positions in many parts of his empire.
 The Christian ministers had special privileges.
 He also extended many benefits to pagan priests who became Christian ministers.
 For example, they received monetary support from the Empire and didn’t pay taxes.